-The following is a list of motions that are to be scheduled with Magistrate Caskey, absent a written objection.
+The following is a list of motions that are to be scheduled with Magistrate Caskey or Magistrate Ellis, absent a written objection.
 The list below is not all inclusive.
 If you have a motion NOT listed below that is either discovery related or directed to a pleading, that motion should be scheduled in front of the Magistrate.
 The only time one of these motions is to be scheduled in front of the assigned Judge is if an “Objection to Referral to Magistrate” has been filed.

 Regular Foreclosure Motions and Summary Judgment Motions shall be heard by Zoom.
 All residential mortgage foreclosure trials, whether Homestead or Non-Homestead, must be set using JACS and placed onto either the Foreclosure Contested docket or Foreclosure Uncontested docket before the assigned judge (currently Judge Diana Moreland).
 Residential Mortgage Foreclosure, please visit the Foreclosure page.

 All commercial or real property foreclosures (basically, everything except residential or nonresidential foreclosures) must be set before the assigned Judge using the assigned Judge’s regular, JACS calendar.